TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-sdk-restapi.md

 # Introduction to Azure Cosmos DB REST API

-Please refer to below document for a complete reference for using REST API with Azure Cosmos DB.
+Please refer to the following document for a complete reference for using REST API with Azure Cosmos DB.

 ## **Recommended documents**